ecadlabs/taquito/README.md

 During major version updates, breaking changes in the tezos-ts public APIs MAY include breaking changes, for which we will make a strong effort to announce and document in our release notes.
 The Minor and Patch version numbers will track SemVer norms.

 All releases will be backward compatible with chain data all the way back to the genesis block.
-Support for older Tezos node RPCs will be maintained where feasable, but will be dropped eventually.
-This support also depends on what versioning strategy gets adopted by the canonical Tezos node.
+Support for older Tezos node RPCs will be maintained where feasible, but will be dropped eventually.
+Tezos node RPC support also depends on what versioning strategy gets adopted by the canonical Tezos node.
 At the time of writing this is unclear.

 Supported versions of the tezos-ts packages will be maintained for the current and next protocol versions.
 Teams using older versions will be encouraged to update, but if blockers exist, they are encouraged to contact us.

 ## Releases

 Releases will be "rolled" by the project maintainers outside of CI infrastructure, and pushed to npmjs.org repositories and the Github releases page.
 All official releases will be signed by the maintainers.
 By doing releases from outside of the CI processes, we hope to reduce the attack surface for software supply chain attacks.
+By making releases from outside of the CI infrastructure, we reduce some attack surface for software supply chain attacks.

 ## Contributors getting started

 ### NPM scripts

+See the top-level `package.json` file.
+Some common targets are:

 * `npm run test`: Run tests
 * `npm run build`: Generate bundles and typings, create docs